krishane2018/JumpInGame/README.md

 JumpInEvent, JumpInView, MainMenu, MainMenuButton, Resources, Utility, WinEvent and WinListener.
 We also added all the test cases for all the logical components of the game(not the GUI).

-Issues:
-We didn't figure out how to implement the win listener, so the user never gets notified when the game is done and is able to continue the game.
-Highlight stopped working after we merged, we couldn't get it to work again in time, but we will work on it in the future.